Sometimes, you really do not have a choice...

 2) Tobacco is legal in the majority of American locations.
 Yes, its use is prohibited in many places due to official decree or the declaration of a business owner, but its possession is legal.
 Public pressure has made it "uncool" to smoke tobacco due to gross behavior on the part of smokers and its horrible, easily demonstrated effects on health.
 You may recall that there was a "big tobacco" lawsuit?
 This was the end result of manufacturers adulterating tobacco to meet special goals and consumer demand, and therefore making themselves liable for the health effects.
 This industrial adulteration of the product and the resulting suit is why RJ Reynolds now admits, "There is no such thing as a 'safe' cigarette."
 The adulteration of the product, tobacco, is why the tobacco argument should not be used.

 Somehow, states which subsidized, regulated and taxed tobacco were allowed to stand aside from prosecution, even as their own health departments had shown officials for decades that the practice was helping kill their own people.

-Marijuana is NOT "worse" than alcohol or tobacco in any way; it's not even in the same league - so the immense existing costs to public health that alcohol and tobacco impose on the American public is a negative that should never be attached to marijuana.
+Marijuana is NOT immediately "worse" than alcohol or tobacco; it's not even in the same league - so the immense existing costs to public health that alcohol and tobacco impose on the American public is a negative that should never be attached to marijuana.